Ethan Kutler

 Ethan Henry Kutler (born May 1, 1995) is an American professional soccer player who plays as a midfielder.
+He played for a season with the New York Red Bulls in Major League Soccer and spent several years with their reserve team.

 Career

 College and amateur

 Kutler played college soccer at Colgate University between 2013 and 2016, in the National Premier Soccer League with Greater Binghamton FC, and in the USL Premier Development League with Michigan Bucks.

 Professional

 Kutler was drafted in the second round (39th overall) of the 2017 MLS SuperDraft by New York Red Bulls.
 He made his professional debut with the Red Bulls' United Soccer League affiliate New York Red Bulls II on March 25, 2017, starting at right back in a 3–3 draw with Pittsburgh Riverhounds.
-On October 22, 2017 Kutler scored his first goal as a professional, helping New York to a 4–0 victory over Charleston Battery in the 2017 USL Playoffs.
+On October 22, 2017, Kutler scored his first goal as a professional, helping New York to a 4–0 victory over Charleston Battery in the 2017 USL Playoffs.